JessicaGarson/nyu_advanced_python_class/class1/about_us/about_me.md

 - Dream Project – if you can work on anything what would it be

 ## Submit a Pull Request
-When you are finished submit a pull request
+When you are finished submit a pull request.

 ## Resources
 [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)